 The climate of a region is its average or typical weather over a period of time.
 While we may get a cool day in summer, or a warm day in winter, the climate is the long-term picture of conditions.

 Earth’s climate has changed throughout the planet’s 4.5-billion-year history.
-During this time, conditions have become warmer or cooler at various periods, one of the most notable being the Ice Age, which is often considered as one of the causes for wiping out the dinosaurs.
+During this time, conditions have become warmer or cooler at various periods.

 Scientific observations show that Earth’s climate has rapidly changed in the last 100 years.
 The average Australian temperature has climbed to around 1 °C higher.
 While it might not seem like much, even a slight change can have major impacts on Earth’s delicate balance of ecosystems.
 With such a rapid change, it doesn’t leave enough time for plants, animals and humans to adapt.